stevestar888/steven.github.io/_posts/2021-02-02-past-two-hackathons.md

 ## Bowdoin "Fun" Menu (February 2021 during Texas A&M’s hackathon)
 Here, we realized there wasn’t enough “disruption” in the dining hall menu display space, so we took a stab at building something better.
-Originally, my idea was we’d pull the menu off Bowdoin’s website every day and you could sign up to get alerts if _______  was on the menu.
+Originally, my idea was we’d pull the menu off Bowdoin’s website every day and you could sign up to get alerts if [food] was on the menu.
 You could choose to get a sms or email notification telling you which dining hall and which meal.
 We didn’t end doing this.

 Instead, we made our own display and added a feature to “get a fun meal,” which just randomly chooses a food from each food category 😂!
 The hardest part was actually trying to reverse engineer the menu API.
 At first, we were going to scrape the website, but Josh found a file literally called `dining-menu.js` and it sent a post request to a specific url.
 All we had to do was figure out the parameters, which was a bunch of educated guess-and-check.